Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2021-08-24 Update for Cross Play and the Season of the Lost

+Added Bungie Names and Bungie Friends.

 ## 2021-05-25 Update for Vendor String Variables

 Added the 'StringVariables' component option to the D2 Vendor APIs.